Tinyted/June13UE4/README.md

 4. Allow host to press start game, when everyone is readied
 5. Allow players to change teams DONE
 6. Show teams/spectators based on selected map and mode.
 DONE
+7. Should investigate potential issue where ALobbyPlayerState and ALobbyGameState have separate places that indicate a player's current team selection.
+As that could create conflicts, due to lag or weird edge cases